 The average four-year college graduate in Vermont will enter the workforce owing an average of $28,000 in student loans -- $1,000 more than the national average, said Sanders, who was joined at his news conference by a number of students and recent graduates carrying significant debt.

 Separately Monday, Gov. Peter Shumlin held a news conference at the Vermont Student Assistance Corp. office in Winooski where he thanked state lawmakers for approving the Vermont Strong Scholars Program.
 The program helps pay for college and provide more internship and workplace options for students.
-Coupled with legislation passed earlier in the two-year legislative session that ended Saturday, eligible Vermont students can now attend up to two years of college at a Vermont institution for free.

 The dual enrollment and early college programs, approved in 2013, also make it possible for high school students to attend college for free during their junior and senior years.